Friday, 19 November 2021

 although there are many, different ones ‒ different not only in size and binding, but in content.

-The first one ‒ lets called it KFE Ia was printed in Giza because only the Egyptian Survey could make offset prints ‒ they had experience in the technique because they produced colour maps.
+The first one ‒ lets called it KFE I was printed in Giza because only the Egyptian Survey could make offset prints ‒ they had experience in the technique because they produced colour maps.

 The second one ‒ KFE Ib ‒ was produced in Būlāq, since the Government Press had aquired offset presses.

-Like KFE Ia ...
+Like KFE I ...

-...
-KFE Ib was stamped after binding because the year of publication giving in the book could not be met, so a stamp indicating the next year was put on the bound copy.
+... kfe Ib was stamped after binding because the year of publication giving in the book could not be met, so a stamp indicating the next year was put on the bound copy.

 There are changes on two pages ‒ both times: right the Giza print, left the first Būlāq print: